metheis/metheis/README.md

 <img src="https://raw.githubusercontent.com/metheis/metheis/main/metheis-github-banner_small.png" alt="image of Mark and his interests: mechanical and electrical engineering">

-I'm an undergraduate engineer at the University of California specailizing in Mechanical and Electrical areas.
+I'm an undergraduate engineer at the University of California specializing in mechanical and electrical subject matter.
 Feel free to poke around my Github and let me know if a repo interests you and want to learn more 🙂.

 ### <a href="https://mark.theis.site">My Personal Site</a>